UniVideo: Unified Understanding, Generation, and Editing for Videos: Abstract

 \section{Abstract}

-Unified multimodal models have shown promising results in multimodal content generation and editing but remain largely limited to the image domain.
-In this work, we present \model, a versatile framework that extends unified modeling to the video domain. \model adopts a dual-stream design, combining a Multimodal Large Language Model (MLLM) for instruction understanding with a Multimodal DiT (MMDiT) for video generation.
-This design enables accurate interpretation of complex multimodal instructions while preserving visual consistency.
+Unified multimodal models have shown promising results in multimodal content understanding and generation but remain largely limited to the image domain.
+In this work, we present \model, a versatile framework that extends unified modeling to the video domain. \model adopts a dual-stream design, combining a Multimodal Large Language Model (MLLM) for visual understanding with a Multimodal DiT (MMDiT) for visual generation.
+This design preserves the MLLM’s original text generation capabilities, enables accurate interpretation of complex multimodal instructions, and maintains visual consistency in the generated content.
 Built on this architecture, \model unifies diverse video generation and editing tasks under a single multimodal instruction paradigm and is jointly trained across them.
-Extensive experiments demonstrate that \model matches or surpasses state-of-the-art task-specific baselines in text/image-to-video generation, in-context video generation and in-context video editing.
+Extensive experiments demonstrate that \model competitive or superior state-of-the-art task-specific baselines in visual understanding, image generation and editing, text/image-to-video generation, in-context video generation and in-context video editing.
 Notably, the unified design of \model enables two forms of generalization.
 First, \model supports task composition, such as combining editing with style transfer, by integrating multiple capabilities within a single instruction.
-Second, even without explicit training on free-form video editing, \model transfers its editing capability from large-scale image editing data to this setting, handling unseen instructions such as green-screening characters or changing materials within a video.
-Beyond these core capabilities, \model also supports visual-prompt-based video generation, where the MLLM interprets visual prompts and guides the MMDiT during synthesis.
-To foster future research, we will release our model and code at \href{https://github.com/KwaiVGI/UniVideo}{https://github.com/KwaiVGI/UniVideo}.
+Second, even without explicit training on free-form video editing, \model transfers its editing capability from large-scale image editing data to this setting, handling unseen instructions, such as changing the environment or altering materials within a video.
+Beyond these core capabilities, \model also supports generation with thinking, where the MLLM interprets complex prompts and guides the MMDiT during synthesis.
+To foster future research, we released our model and code at \href{https://github.com/KlingTeam/UniVideo}{https://github.com/KlingTeam/UniVideo}.